Illegal drug trade in Seychelles: History

-Seychelles' maritime security response has mainly been based on piracy until the late 2000s, but as piracy incidents decreased, maritime drug trafficking has become of greater focus.
+The Seychelles' maritime security response has mainly been based on piracy until the late 2000s, but as piracy incidents decreased, maritime drug trafficking has become of greater focus.

 Southern Route

-In Seychelles, heroin is the most widely used drug, and the country is estimated to have the highest heroin consumption rate in the world per capita.
+In the Seychelles, heroin is the most widely used drug, and the country is estimated to have the highest heroin consumption rate in the world per capita.
 The drug is primarily produced in Afghanistan and trafficked to Seychelles and other small island states in the Western Indian Ocean via the Southern Route.
 Taking its point of departure in Afghanistan, the Southern Route travels primarily to India, Africa, and Europe via Pakistan or Iran, and in 2018 this route accounted for 6% of global drug quantities.
-Seychelles has increasingly become a target destination for drug trafficking via the Southern Route due to the country’s rising drug consumption, its easy access as part of the major trafficking route, as well as the country’s wealth compared to other nations in the western Indian Ocean.
+Seychelles has increasingly become a target destination for drug trafficking via the Southern Route due to the country's rising drug consumption, its easy access as part of the major trafficking route, as well as the country's wealth compared to other nations in the western Indian Ocean.

 The Western Indian Ocean region experiences increased maritime security issues due to the major smuggling route: the seizure of a ton of heroin off the coast of Eastern Africa in 2014 underscores the significance of this route.